Lesson video

 The whole idea with excommunication is that it wouldn't be a lifelong thing.

-"How can I sell my wares to the other members of the community?
-That can't happen because I've been excommunicated."
-So this threat of excommunication, it was generally speaking quite an effective way to bring people back into line and make sure that they are following the Church rules.
+So this threat to excommunication, it was generally speaking quite an effective way to bring people back into line and make sure that they're following the Church rules.

-And the reason being is that many wealthy people, for instance, as a way to, hopefully, guarantee their way into heaven, in their wills they would leave a lump sum of money or lands to their local church.
+And the reason being is that many wealthy people, for instance, as a way to hopefully guarantee their way into heaven, in their wills, they will relieve a lump sum of money or land to their local church.

 And hopefully that means that they gain God's good graces and they're more likely to enter heaven as well.